This article has been reviewed by Wego‘s editorial team to ensure that the content is up to date & accurate.

 From September 21 to September 24, the regions of the Kingdom held 12 entertainment festivities over the length of four days, forming large, merry carnivals that honour the history and real national heritage of the Kingdom.

 In addition to folkloric and kinematic activities, the festivals feature interactive platforms outfitted with the most recent lighting and audio equipment to honour the Kingdom’s history through performances drawn from the traditions of each region.

 Four players of the violin, flute, lute, and qanun instruments will delight the guests with the melodies of the national hymns.
 Eight publicly accessible games merge entertainment with national projects at the festival venues.

-Riyadh Front will also be featuring a live orchestra and 12 interactive pavilions, under the slogan “The Pride of The Nation”.
-Riyadh’s shopping centres have been decorated with flags, balloons and artwork released by the entertainment authority on the occasion of the National Day.
+Riyadh Front also featured a live orchestra and 12 interactive pavilions under the slogan “The Pride of The Nation”.
+Riyadh’s shopping centres were decorated with flags, balloons and artwork released by the entertainment authority on the occasion of National Day.